slobentanzer/causality_perspective_2023/manuscript.md

 **Causal bias**: The GPT-3 architecture that led to the recent breakthrough in LLM capabilities employs “causal self-attention,” describing an implicit architectural bias that prevents the model from “looking into the future”: for predicting the next token, only the previous tokens in the sentence can be used [@doi:10.48550/arXiv.2310.05869].
 This leverages the implicit causality present in language, which incidentally is similar to one of the earliest formal descriptions of causality, that “the effect has regularly followed the cause in the past” [@isbn:9780199211586].
-Compared to language, the data that form the input of molecular foundation models do not have an implicit form of causality.
+Compared to language, the data that form the input of molecular foundation models do not implicitly contain causal information.
-The individual cells are in general not on a known temporal trajectory, and the genes that are masked as part of the training objective are masked at random, not because they are downstream (in some form) of the genes used for prediction.
+The individual cells are in general not on a known trajectory, and the genes that are masked as part of the training objective are masked at random, not because they are downstream (in some form) of the genes used for prediction.
 This fundamental difference between language and molecular models has so far not been explored theoretically or empirically.

 ### Causal latent spaces